VoronDesign/VoronUsers/printer_mods/teookie/skr_brace/readme.md

 SKR Brace.

 Clips your SKR DIN rail mounts together
-- Rigidizes and imobolizes the mounts
+- Rigidizes and immobolizes the mounts
 - Keeps the boards square to one another
 - Soothes your OCD